Donation of Bartolomeu: Background

-Attacks
+Attacks on Nagasaki

 Nagasaki was repeatedly threatened by Gotō Takaaki, Saigō Sumitaka of Isahaya and Fukahori Sumikata, who opposed Ōmura Sumitada's alliance with the foreigners and turned as Ryūzōji henchmen.
 In 1574, Fukahori, along with his brother and ally, led a fleet of 60 ships to attack Nagasaki and the new port town by sea.
 According to Luís Fróis, rumors spread that Sumitada's fortress had fallen, causing despair to the residents of Nagasaki.
 Nagasaki Jinzaemon, believing the Jesuits to be the cause of the attack, refused to defend the town or provide shelter to the missionaries.
 A messenger was sent to Ōmura, and Sumitada ordered that the port town not be abandoned.
 Padre Gaspar Coelho and his followers then fortified the residence with a wooden palisade and a ditch around the church and the six wards.
 Soon after, Captain General Simão de Mendonça arrived with four Portuguese ships to aid Sumitada.

 In August 1575, Vasco Pereira arrived in Nagasaki aboard a carrack to strengthen the city's defenses.
 By that time, Nagasaki had a militia of around 400 men and a population of about 2,000.
 However, the following year, Sumitada's northern rivals, Ryūzōji Takanobu and Matsura Shigenobu of Hirado, formed an alliance and attacked the Ōmura Domain from three sides.
 Takanobu himself established camp at Kaize, around five kilometers from Sumitada's stronghold, with a force of 8,000 men.

 After losing the battle, Sumitada surrendered and signed an oath on July 12.

 After attacking Ōmura, the Isahaya allies attacked Nagasaki again by sea and land, burning a small hamlet of fishermen outside the fortified port and Nagasaki village, including the residence of the lord and the church of Todos os Santos.
 From the fortified position on Morisaki cape, the Jesuit father and the Christians watched the attack.
 Four men from Shiki helped organize a counteroffensive, in which many defenders died but nine opposing leaders were killed, forcing them to withdraw.